IntersectMBO/plutus/plutus-conformance/README.md

 ## Untyped Plutus Core Program Evaluation

-The `uplc-eval-test` test suite ensures conformance of evaluation of untyped plutus core programs.
+The UPLC evaluation tests ensure conformance of evaluation of untyped plutus core programs.
 The expected output may contain:

 1. "parse error"